Un1xG0d/StarStream/README.md

 Install all required modules with the command:
 ```
 pip3 install -r requirements.txt
+sudo port install ffmpeg rtl-sdr sox
 ```

+> NOTE: You will need to install [MacPorts](https://www.macports.org/install.php) first, if you don’t already have it.

 ### Set up IPInfo access
 In order to prevent rate limiting, you will need to create a free account for the [IP Geolocation API](https://ipinfo.io/products/ip-geolocation-api).